bluenote-1577/sylph-test/README.md

 For example, `python scripts/chng_between_sample.py` will regenerate the figures for the skin microbiome fungi result in our paper.

+3. If you want to look at the results for the 45 sample CPE K. pneumoniae tracking, look at `kang_analysis.ipynb`.
 ## Requirements

 1. Python 3 with the following libraries: